IBM/software-networking-pot/docs/IBM SevOne Automated Network Observability/democratize.md

-23. Add a new tile, SevOne -> REST v2 -> Discovery -> Run Discover Device
+23. Add a new building block, SevOne -> REST v2 -> Discovery -> Run Discover Device

-24. Change name of the tile to SevOne_Discover
+24. Change name of the building block to SevOne_Discover

-25. Click on the tile to open the right hand side panel and complete it with these options:
+25. Click on the building block to open the right hand side panel and complete it with these options:

 	a. authKey: $NMSCredentials